Wavespeed selection and interstitial gap formation in an acid-mediated cancer invasion model: Large death rate asymptotic analysis

-In order for the inner solution \eqref{eq:UIAsymptoticBehaviour} to match to the intermediate region \eqref{eq:UMAsymptoticBehaviour}, the sinusoidal term in the intermediate solution must approach zero, which happens when its argument is in the neighbourhood of $\pi$.
+We now carry out the matching between the intermediate and inner solutions.
+In order for the inner solution \eqref{eq:UIAsymptoticBehaviour} to match to the intermediate solution \eqref{eq:UMAsymptoticBehaviour}, the sinusoidal term in the intermediate solution must approach zero, which first happens when its argument is in the neighbourhood of $\pi$.
 We define a new spatial variable $\xi$ by $z - z_0 = \delta^{-1/2}\pi + \xi$.
-In matching we then require $z_I = z_0 + \delta^{-1/2}\pi$, and
+Then expanding the intermediate solution in small $\delta$ with $\xi=O(1)$ we obtain